Exercises for lower back pain

 How exercise helps lower back pain

-Although your instincts tells you to rest, getting moving is good for your back.
+Although your instinct tells you to rest, getting moving is good for your back.
 Exercises for lower back pain can strengthen back, stomach and leg muscles.
 These help support your spine, which in turn can help relieve back pain.

 Always seek medical advice before starting exercises for back pain.